MaxLeap/Docs/en/iOS/GettingStarted/HelpCenter_ExistingProject.md

 	![ios_issue_message_view](../../../images/ios_issue_message_view.png)

-	You can see this feedback in Support -> App Issues -> New Issues in Leap Cloud website.
+	You can see this feedback in Support -> App Issues -> New Issues in MaxLeap website.